jyelland/rasilab_reach_2024/README.md

 ### Github

 - Make an account on github and verify your email address
-- Install git to you laptops by following [this](https://www.atlassian.com/git/tutorials/install-git) site
+- Install git to your laptops by following [this](https://www.atlassian.com/git/tutorials/install-git) site
 - Clone our group's remote repository to your local computer by opening the terminal and executing the following: ```git clone https://github.com/kychen37/rasilab_spelman_2023.git```
-  - Since this repo was made in my account (kychen37), I needed to added gquarter and christinebynum users to the repo on github under [Settings](https://github.com/kychen37/rasilab_spelman_2023/settings)
+  - Since this repo was made in my account (kychen37), I needed to added gquarter and christinebynum users to the repo on github under [Settings](https://github.com/kychen37/rasilab_spelman_2023/settings) before they had permission to push/pull
 - Each user needs to then generate a personal access token:
-  - Go to you user settings
-  - Go to Developer settings
-  - Personal access tokens -> Tokens (classic) -> Generate new token (classic)
+  - Go to your user settings -> Developer settings -> Personal access tokens -> Tokens (classic) -> Generate new token (classic)
   - Under Note, name the token something descriptive and check 'repo'
-  - Press Generate token, copy the entire token to a different location
+  - Press Generate token, copy the entire token to a different location like a notepad
 - Follow the top comment on https://stackoverflow.com/questions/46645843/where-to-store-my-git-personal-access-token for saving the personal access token to the git credential helper so you don't have to keep copy/pasting it each time you push
   - ```git config --global user.name "Katharine Chen"```
   - ```git config --global user.email kychen37@uw.edu```